 The Panel Hearing for the Amendment was held from 2 December to 13 December 2019.

-The Panel's report is not binding for Council, or the Minister, but it must be considered before Council or the Minister makes a decision.
+The Panel's report is not binding for Council, or the Minister, but it must be considered before Council.

 Below are the expert witness statements that will be presented at the panel hearing.